 Su Terry is a Yamaha Saxophone Artist.
-She plays Jody Jazz mouthpieces and Légère reeds.
+She plays Jody Jazz mouthpieces and ligatures, and Légère reeds.

 “One should almost say that this young lady is born for her instrument.
 That relaxed, exalted playing!
 That rhythmic feeling!
 That improvisational skill!
 Simply extraordinary!” –Die Wahrheit, Berlin, Germany

 "Both as a composer and a performer, with her own unique tone, Su Terry continues to make great contributions to the world of jazz." –Reese Urlich, Jazz Perspectives, National Public Radio